a0m0rajab/blog/content/english/_index.md

 -->
 # Abdurrahman Rajab personal website!

+At this website you can find articles about: communities, AI and some ideas and blogs related to my work and my experience.
+I hope you to enjoy reading them, feel free to open a PR if you find any misspelling in them.

-## Stay tuned for the next aricles, posts and blogs!
+Stay tuned for the next aricles, posts and blogs!